joesan/plant-simulator/README.md

 This project is completely OpenSource, so feel free to explore and if you have better ideas, please let me know or even better please contribute!

+First some background: Normally in a PowerPlant, there are several power producing units.
+Each one of these power producing units could be turned on which means or in other words, it can be ramped up.
+The other way around should also be possible which means I can be a power consuming unit in a PowerPlant and this power consuming unit could be seen as a load to which I can send a singal so that I consume power from the grid.

+This simulation does exactly that.
+I can register either a power producing unit or a power consuming unit with this simulation application.
+When registering these units, I specify how much power each one has.
+I then expose an API with which I can communicate with the simulator.

 These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

 See [deployment](#Deployment) for notes on how to deploy the project on a live system.